MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 buildtools
 ----------

-The buildtools component is required in order to build the sources from the Mercurial repository.
-If you get the pre-packaged sources (i.e. the one in tar balls), you don't need the buildtools component (although this has not been tested on Windows).
+The buildtools component contains tools that are used to build the other components.
+This component is required, but not all parts of this component are required for all configurations.

 common
 ------